KOVACSAttilaLajos-IT/AI-invisible-backbone/README.md

 If this chain breaks:

-outputs become inconsistent
+- outputs become inconsistent
-latency increases
+- latency increases
-costs explode
+- costs explode
-trust disappears
+- trust disappears

 Without E2E:

-You don’t have an AI system.
+>**You don’t have an AI system
-You have an AI demo.
+You have an AI demo**
+>'''valami"""

 ## 4. Bottlenecks (Where AI actually fails)